-Zhao is the Mandarin Romanization in Pinyin Chinese; however, in the Wade-Giles system still used on Taiwan, Zhao is Romanized as Chao.
+Zhao is the Mandarin Romanization in Pinyin Chinese; however, in the Wade-Giles system still used in Taiwan, Zhao is Romanized as Chao.
 In Cantonese Zhao is spelled and pronounced as Chiu or Ziu while in Minnan.
 Zhao is spelled and pronounced as Teo.

-Important Chinese figures bearing the surname of Zhao include: Zhao Ziyang, the former President of China in 1989; Yuen Ren Chao, a Chinese linguist; and Vincent Zhao, an artist and actor.
+Important Chinese figures bearing the surname of Zhao include Zhao Ziyang, the former President of China in 1989; Yuen Ren Chao, a Chinese linguist; and Vincent Zhao, an artist, and actor.

 9. Zhou 周